What we heard in round 1

 The initial survey provided valuable information.
-We are reaching out to customers and interested parties this spring to continue the conversation about our Integrated Resource Plan and to verify the key inputs and potential future energy scenarios that are part of our modelling and analysis.
+In spring 2022, we reached out to customers and interested parties to continue the conversation about our Integrated Resource Plan and to verify the key inputs and potential future energy scenarios that are part of our modelling and analysis.

 Your Voice Matters